awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-spotfleet-launchtemplateoverrides.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Priority`  <a name="cfn-ec2-spotfleet-launchtemplateoverrides-priority"></a>
 The priority for the launch template override\.
-If **OnDemandAllocationStrategy** is set to `prioritized`, Spot Fleet uses priority to determine which launch template override to use first in fulfilling On\-Demand capacity\.
 The highest priority is launched first\.
+If `OnDemandAllocationStrategy` is set to `prioritized`, Spot Fleet uses priority to determine which launch template override to use first in fulfilling On\-Demand capacity\.
+If the Spot `AllocationStrategy` is set to `capacityOptimizedPrioritized`, Spot Fleet uses priority on a best\-effort basis to determine which launch template override to use first in fulfilling Spot capacity, but optimizes for capacity first\.
 Valid values are whole numbers starting at `0`\.
 The lower the number, the higher the priority\.
 If no number is set, the launch template override has the lowest priority\.
+You can set the same priority for different launch template overrides\.
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)